jlekowski/battleships/README.md

 from command line run:
 php bin/client.php

+### LINKS
+* https://github.com/jlekowski/battleships-offline - offline version to play on one screen

 ## === Installation ===
 1. Download from https://github.com/jlekowski/battleships/
 2. Copy to your web server directory (advised to point domain to public folder)